domenkozar/pyramid-cookiecutter-jinja2/README.rst

 Usage
 -----

-1. Generate a Pyramid project.
+1. Generate a Pyramid project, following the prompts from the command.

 .. code-block:: bash